I Saw the Devil

-I Saw the Devil (악마를 보았다) is a 2010 South Korean action-thriller film directed by Kim Jee-woon and written by Park Hoon-jung.
+I Saw the Devil (악마를 보았다) is a 2010 South Korean action thriller film directed by Kim Jee-woon and written by Park Hoon-jung.
 Starring Lee Byung-hun and Choi Min-sik, the film follows NIS agent Kim Soo-hyun (Lee), who embarks on a quest for vengeance when his fiancée is brutally murdered by serial killer Jang Kyung-chul (Choi).

 I Saw the Devil marks Choi Min-sik's first major role since the changes to the Korean screen quota system.
-The film premiered in the United States at the 2011 Sundance Film Festival and had a limited U.S. theatrical release, where it received generally favourable reviews from critics who praised its cinematography, cast performances and action sequences but criticize the graphic violence.
+The film premiered in the United States at the 2011 Sundance Film Festival and had a limited U.S. theatrical release, where it received generally favourable reviews from critics who praised its cinematography, cast performances and action sequences but criticized the graphic violence.

 Plot

 Jang Kyung-chul, a school bus driver, encounters a woman named Jang Joo-yun and offers to fix her flat tire.
 After beating her unconscious and bringing her to his house, Kyung-chul methodically dismembers her, unaware of her ring falling into a floor drain.
-Kyung-chul scatters the body parts into a local stream, where it is discovered, prompting the police to conduct a search led by Squad Chief Jang, Joo-yun's father, and Squad Chief Oh.
+Kyung-chul scatters the body parts into a local river, where it is discovered, prompting the police to conduct a search led by Squad Chief Jang, Joo-yun's father, and Squad Chief Oh.
 Joo-yun's fiancée, Kim Soo-hyun, an NIS agent, vows to exact revenge on the perpetrator.

 After learning of the four suspects from Jang, Soo-hyun privately interrogates two of them.
-Upon searching the home of Kyung-chul (the third suspect), Soo-hyun finds Joo-yun's ring.
+The violent encounter (part torture) of the first two suspects absolves them as his wife's killer.
+But they are not without fault, one suspect turns himself in for killing multiple schoolgirls in fear of Soo-hyun's return and seeks help from the police in the hospital.
+Upon searching the home of Kyung-chul (the third suspect), Soo-hyun finds Joo-yun's ring which confirms Jang Kyung-chul to be his fiancé's killer.

 A short time later, Kyung-chul brings a schoolgirl home and begins to rape her.
 Soo-hyun interrupts and knocks him unconscious.
-Instead of killing Kyung-chul, Soo-hyun forces him to swallow a GPS tracking transmitter, allowing him to track Kyung-chul's movements and listen to his conversations.
+Instead of killing Kyung-chul, Soo-hyun forces him to swallow a GPS tracking transmitter, allowing him to track Kyung-chul's movements and listen to his conversations while also fracturing his left arm.

+Waking up, Kyung-chul is offered a ride by a taxi, which already carries a passenger.
+The taxi has a license with a profile picture of the taxi's owner, which Kyung-chul notices is not the one driving this taxi.
+He has stepped into a hijacked vehicle, and the occupants are acting strangely.
+Kyung-chul attacks them seconds before they attack and murders them.
+Kyung-chul checks the trunk of the taxi and finds a murder victim (presumably the taxi driver) and a bag of fresh clothes.
+He leaves their bodies on the side of the road, and cleans up in a nearby river.